New bride wedding night – what would you do different if you could go back to your newlywed days?

 I had no idea how much concentration is needed for a wife to enjoy intimacy fully.

 So on our wedding night, we had the TV running in the back ground.
 And my mind fixated on the then-gone glorious wedding day.
 Looking back I would switch off the distractions.

 I would decompress, perhaps go over the events with my sweetie to help get the excitement out of my system.

 Many of the forty-seven wives I surveyed for my upcoming book took the time to ooh and ahh over the details of the day, and it helped her decompress and let go of the day.

 If you are getting married soon, remember to decompress.
 Figure out ways to help you relax and slow down and connect.
 (I have tons of ideas in my upcoming book!)

 Your husband might have no such need, so you may have to educate him.
 And decompressing is not limited to new brides either, and we’ll look at ways to decompress later in marriage in my book.

 These are my four things!
 What do you think?
 What would you do differently if you could back to the start of marriage?

-I am talking about all this and more in The Wedding Night: Embracing Sexual Intimacy as a New Bride which is launching next week!
+I am talking about all this and more in The Wedding Night: Embracing Sexual Intimacy as a New Bride which is now available here!
 Are you engaged to be married or know someone who is?
 Are you a newlywed wife?
 Then make sure to get yourself a copy!